ccxt/ccxt/wiki/Manual.md

 - The `fee` substructure may be missing, if not supplied within the reply coming from the exchange.
 - The `comment` field may be `undefined/None/null`, otherwise it will contain a message or note defined by the user upon creating the transaction.
 - Be careful when handling the `tag` and the `address`.
 The `tag` is **NOT an arbitrary user-defined string** of your choice!
 You cannot send user messages and comments in the `tag`.
 The purpose of the `tag` field is to address your wallet properly, so it must be correct.
 You should only use the `tag` received from the exchange you're working with, otherwise your transaction might never arrive to its destination.
+- The `type` field may be `deposit/withdrawal` or, in some cases (when the exchange's endpoint returns both internal transfers and blockchain transactions, e.g. `ccxt.coinlist`), could be `transfer`.

 ### fetchDeposits Examples